rust-lang/rust-forge/README.md

 # Development

-You can build a local version by running the following command.
+You can build a local version by installing [mdbook] and running the following command.

 ```console
 mdbook build